sjhalayka/mercury_orbit_glut/README.md

-# mercury_orbit_glut
+Simulation of the planet Mercury's orbit around the Sun, using Newtonian gravitation.

-Includes Runge-Kutta 4th order integration.
+Includes Runge-Kutta 4th order integration, because Euler integration doesn't do the job.